GCQ2119216031/DDA-SKF/README.md

 # DDA-SKF
-In this work, we used Similarity Kernel Fusion(SKF) and Laplacian regularized least squares (LapRLS) algorithms to predict uncovered drug-disease associations.
+In this work, we used Similarity Kernel Fusion(SKF) and Laplacian Regularized Least Squares (LapRLS) algorithms to predict uncovered drug-disease associations.

 ## Dependency